top of page

 Did you know many detergents, cleaning products and even hair dyes contain ETHANOLAMINE?

 ETHANOLAMINE, aka as aminoethanol, is a commercial chemical used to remove carbon dioxide and hydrogen sulfide from natural gas and other gases and to make other chemicals, including detergents, soaps, surfactants and corrosion inhibitors.
 It is a component in machining fluids, hydraulic fracturing fluids used in natural gas extraction, and polishes.
-It is also a component in household cleaning products and hair coloring and waving products.
+It is also a component in household cleaning products, hair coloring, and waving products.

 So what's the big deal?